Sharknado 3: Oh Hell No!: Production

-Soundtrack
+Music

 The original motion picture soundtrack was also released in 2015 and included 13 tracks from the film's score, contributed by various artists.
 Camper Van Beethoven, Quint and East Bay Ray contributed two songs each.

-Release

-Critical reception
+Reception

-Rotten Tomatoes reports a 36% score with an average rating of 3.9/10, based on reviews from 33 critics.
+On Rotten Tomatoes it has a 36% score with an average rating of 3.9/10, based on reviews from 33 critics.
 The consensus reads: "Sharknado 3: Oh Hell No! bites off more than it can chew, leaving viewers with an overlong mess that isn't even bad enough to be good."
 On Metacritic, the film has a score of 53 out of a 100 based on reviews from 19 critics, indicating "mixed or average reviews".

 Brian Lowry of Variety said the self-reference gag was beginning to yield diminishing returns.
 He further added that the question is whether the parent company's insatiable appetite to cash in would hasten the feeding frenzy.
 Don Kaplan of The New York Daily News said the movie left a fishy taste behind.
 Neil Genzlinger of The New York Times said Sharknado 3s absurdities was turned to funny levels.
 He also said it was shameless in certain ways, with one being product placement.
 Matt Fowler from IGN said the film is surprisingly awful.

-Tie-in merchandise
+Comic book

 A tie-in one shot comic, Archie vs. Sharknado, was released on July 22, 2015, by Archie Comics.
 Written by Ferrante and illustrated by Dan Parent, it depicts a Sharknado striking Riverdale.